magento/architecture/design-documents/move-specific-layout-edit.md

 This way merchants will still be able to manage different layouts for different stores or staging updates.
 In case of the example above the developer could also create _layout\_update\_2\_store2update.xml_ and _layout\_update\_2\_june2019update.xml_ to use for another store or for staging.

+This way only developers will be able to change layouts for specific entity pages and be able to use VCS while creating the layouts.

+##### Entity specific layouts
+Magento already supports providing entity-specific layouts from filesystem by using special layout handles (special file-names) like catalog_product_view_id_128.xml where "128" is the product's ID.
+But with this approach there is no way for content managers to cycles through different layouts for an entity on demand, apply different layouts for different store views or apply a layout update for staging.
+The proposed selector allows just that.

+##### Backward compatibility
 In order to preserve backward compatibility existing layout updates will work but users will not be able to create new ones.
 When an entity already had a layout update provided via the text area the select will show _'\*Existing layout update\*'_.

-This way only developers will be able to change layouts for specific entity pages and be able to use VCS while creating the layouts.
+This proposals allows to remove the 'Custom layout XML' textarea from admin pages in the next patch release - existing custom layouts will remain and content managers will still be able to change layouts for specific entities by creating files on their server and selecting a desired layout even without a development team.